algom/GettingCleaningDatav2/Readme.md

-README file for the
+# GettingCleaningData README file
+Getting and cleaning data repository for making a tidy data set

 The purpose of the project is to retrieve, and clean a data set which can be used for further analysis.

 The steps for the project include:

-Creation of an R script called run_analysis.R that does:
+# Creation of an R script called run_analysis.R that does:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.